kadurann/response-inspector/README.md

 Paste any Verve ad response JSON, click Render Ad, and the tool will:

-Render the creative in a sandboxed iframe (banner, MRAID, native-in-banner, or VAST video) Fire and log all impression, click, and VAST tracking beacons in real time Show a structured summary of every bid field that matters for debugging Let you manually fire nurl, lurl, and burl notices
+Render the creative in a sandboxed iframe (banner, MRAID, native-in-banner, native, or VAST video) Fire and log all impression, click, and VAST tracking beacons in real time Show a structured summary of every bid field that matters for debugging Let you manually fire nurl, lurl, and burl notices